NayeliGutierrez/Gene-find/README.md

 Focus Gene: ATPase Alpha Subunit
 The ATPase alpha subunit plays a crucial role in the detoxification process employed by insects against toxic substances present in the plants they consume.
 Our analysis will encompass eighteen genomes of milkweed longhorn beetles, as well as other insect orders such as butterflies and true bugs.

-This Python-based genomic data analysis aims to enhance our understanding of these essential genetic sequences and their implications in insect detoxification mechanisms.